kevinxu48/Data-410-Project-4/index.md

 ```

 # Random Forest Regression
 Random Forest is a versatile algorithm discussed in DATA 310 that can perform both regression and classification tasks.
 It involves picking a random set of points in the data and building regression trees.
-It involves the concept of **bootstrapping**, which is sampling from a dataset with replacement and **feature bagging**, which is when a random subset of the feature dimensions at each split in the growth of individual DTs..
+It involves the concept of **bootstrapping**, which is sampling from a dataset with replacement and **feature bagging**, which is when a random subset of the feature dimensions at each split in the growth of individual DTs.
+This means that at each split of the Decision tree, the model randomly considers only a small subset of features rather than all of the features of the model.

+### Advantages of Random Forests
+First, Random Forests are versatile and can perform both regression and classification.
 In the case of regression, the mean prediction of the trees is outputted for each forest grown.
-Compared to individual Decision Trees, Random Forests avoid the problem of overfitting data
+Compared to individual Decision Trees, Random Forests avoid the problem of overfitting data.

+Random Forest Regression also handles large datasets well and works especially well with non-linear data compared to other regression techniques.
+### Disadvantages of Random Forests
+Random Forests can be hard to visualize compared to single decision trees and often require large memory for storage.

+Even though it is less likely to be overfit than individual Decision Trees, Random Forests can still overfit if the hyperparameters are not properly tuned, so we will tune them in this project.

+## Implementation of Random Forests
 Sklearn has a Random Forest Regressor class that we import, and there are many hyperparemeters that we can tune to find a better model.
 For this project we will consider two hyperparameters for simplicity: number of trees in the forest and the maximum depth of each tree.

 ![random forest](https://user-images.githubusercontent.com/98488236/153299496-9cbddba2-c965-4dd7-b8fa-d23941da6f47.png)

 ```
+# import Random Forest Regressor from sklearn library
-from sklearn.ensemble import RandomForestRegressor rf = RandomForestRegressor(n_estimators=150,max_depth=3)
+from sklearn.ensemble import RandomForestRegressor as RFR rfr = RFR(n_estimators=150,max_depth=3)
 ```

-Syntax highlighted code block
+We will later find optimal values for the number of trees and max depth

 # Comparison of the Regression Techniques using 10-Fold validations
 To find the cross-validated MSE of both regressions, two separate functions were created, since Lowess is not an SKlearn model.